Banish Your Burnout! How to Create a Culture of Sustainability

 Why is burnout on the rise?

 The resulting burnout has often led to poorer reactions to stress.
 Our emotional intelligence may seem to decline as we lash out at coworkers and family over trivial matters.
 We may think and act more cynically and negatively about both our job responsibilities and our own abilities.
 And now, we are witnessing our productivity drop, and our teams lose focus.
-All of this is a big part of why 1 of 4 employees plans to quit their job this year.

-Here’s How to Banish your Burnout
+Here’s how to banish your burnout

 Resting and recharging is a countercultural notion, yet that’s exactly what we need to do.
 Getting more done over the long haul means slowing down in the present.
 As leaders, we need to build healthy cultures that support rest and renewal.